One of the most frequent questions we get at ITBOOST is:

 Yeah, like this.
 The thing you're reading right now.

-Sure, walking someone through HOW to do something is great, but if you have it written down, complete with visual aids and guides, that's -- kind of like automating your training programs, right?
+Sure, walking someone through HOW to do something is great, but if you have it written down, complete with visual aids and guides, that's -- kind of like automating your training programs, isn't it?

 Speak casually, avoid a ton of words in a single paragraph.
 Add images and animated GIFs to mix things up and show them what you're talking about.
 Once you've got things as self-explanatory as possible, that effectively removes you AND your team members from the equation for the most part.
 Sure, you may have to answer a few questions later, but how nice will it be to direct the newbies to your guides, and then have them ask questions while they already know about 90% of what they need to know, rather than starting fresh with someone who knows 0% of what they need to know?

-All of these are great best practices to get your team rolling with ITBOOST more quickly, more efficiently, and-- to be totally honest -- more joyfully.
+All of these are great IT documentation best practices to get your team rolling with ITBOOST more quickly, more efficiently, and-- to be totally honest -- more joyfully.

 We all need to find joy in our work, or else it's not "work," it's just a daily grind.
 And we don't know anyone who wants that.